Skip to main content

 Legacy system modernisation

-When a system has been built up over years the interfaces carry the weight of every workaround, and undocumented process that came before.
+When a system has been built up over years the interfaces carry the weight of every workaround and undocumented process that came before.
 I untangle that complexity without losing the operational knowledge embedded in it, and translate it into interfaces that are simpler to use and easier to maintain.
+A utility portal redesign I led produced a 48% reduction in customer service calls by surfacing a completion confidence gap the original brief had not identified.

 High-stakes regulated environments